ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Error occurred while deleting Blacklisted Word	|KER-MSD-106|
 Blacklisted Words not found	|KER-MSD-008|

+C.Fetch List of Blacklisted words based on a Language Code

+1. Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code) the system fetches the List of Blacklisted words against the Language Code received
+While fetching the black listed words the system perform the following steps
+1. Validates if the request contains the following input parameters
+•	Language Code - Mandatory
+2. If the mandatory input parameters are missing, throws the appropriate message.
+3. Validates if the response contains the List of Blacklisted words against Language Code and the corresponding attributes for the Blacklisted word
+•	Blacklisted Word
+•	IsActive
+4. In case of Exceptions, system triggers relevant error messages.

 ### 1.16 List of Reason Categories - Create